Vivian Malone Jones: Personal life

-Jones was married to Mack Arthur Jones, an obstetrician, who predeceased her in 2004.
+Malone was married to Mack Arthur Jones, an obstetrician, who predeceased her in 2004.
 She first met Jones when he was hired as her driver at the University of Alabama.
 She was a member of From the Heart Christian Ministries of Atlanta where she served as an usher.
 Her brother-in-law Eric Holder served as U.S. Attorney General.
 Her nephew Jeff Malone was an All-American basketball student-athlete at Mississippi State University and NBA standout.

-Jones died following a stroke at age 63 on October 13, 2005, in an Atlanta hospital.
+Malone died following a stroke at age 63 on October 13, 2005, in an Atlanta hospital.
 Her funeral services were held at the Martin Luther King Jr. International Chapel at Morehouse College.
-Jones had a son, a daughter, three grandchildren, four sisters, and three brothers.
+Malone had a son, a daughter, three grandchildren, four sisters, and three brothers.

 Legacy

 Popular culture

 The arrival of Vivian Malone Jones and James Hood to the University of Alabama, also known as Stand in the Schoolhouse Door, was depicted in the 1994 film Forrest Gump.
-The main character appeared at the event and handed Jones a book she dropped when walking into Foster Auditorium.
+The main character appeared at the event and handed Malone a book she dropped when walking into Foster Auditorium.

 Historical marker and additional honors

-In 2017, a historical marker was installed at the Mobile County Health Department in honor of Jones.
+In 2017, a historical marker was installed at the Mobile County Health Department in honor of Malone.
 It was placed at the location of her childhood home, which is now the parking lot for the Keeler Memorial Building on the Health Department's campus.
 The marker sits along the Dora Franklin Finley African-American Heritage Trail in Mobile, Alabama.

 In 2018, a street in downtown Mobile was named in her honor.

 Awards and community impact

 In 2018, JaVaughnae Malone and her mother, Janice, started a nonprofit called Vivian's Door in Mobile, Alabama.
 With a purpose of fostering minority-owned businesses, Vivian's Door has dedicated itself to providing training, resources, networking opportunities, and customers to local minority businesses in south Alabama.
 Their initiative was inspired by JaVaughnae's cousin, Vivian Malone Jones.

-Additionally, the University of Alabama awards a student the Vivian Malone Jones Endowed Scholarship for Diversity each year.
+The University of Alabama awards a student the Vivian Malone Jones Endowed Scholarship for Diversity each year.

 In 2014, the Environmental Protection Agency established the Vivian Malone Jones Legacy Award in her honor.
-Each year, an individual who has demonstrated integrity and consistently contributed to social justice in the Environmental Protection Agency or in the greater community is presented with this award in memoriam of Jones and the legacy of her work.
+Each year, an individual who has demonstrated integrity and consistently contributed to social justice in the Environmental Protection Agency or in the greater community is presented with this award in memoriam of Malone and the legacy of her work.